ContextLab/pbs-social-committee/README.md

 ## 🎉 Acknowledgments

-Special thanks to all the committee members for their support and contributions.
+Special thanks to all of the PBS Social Committee members for their feedback and contributions!

----

-🤖 Enjoy your newfound automation freedom! 🤖

-PBS Social Committee Automation Team